Death of Diana, Princess of Wales: Related lawsuits

 Nine photographers, who had been following Diana and Dodi in 1997, were charged with manslaughter in France.
 France's "highest court" dropped the charges in 2002.

 Three photographers who took pictures of the aftermath of the crash on 31 August 1997 had their photographs confiscated and were tried for invasion of privacy for taking pictures through the open door of the crashed car.
 The photographers, who were part of the "paparazzi", were acquitted in 2003.
+However, following several appeals and a partial retrial, they were convicted of invasion of privacy in 2006 and sentenced to pay a symbolic fine of one euro each, along with the costs of announcing their convictions in three publications.

 Conspiracy theories

 Although the initial French investigation found that Diana had died as a result of an accident, several conspiracy theories have been raised.
 Since February 1998, Fayed's father, Mohamed Al-Fayed, has claimed that the crash was a result of a conspiracy, and later contended that the crash was orchestrated by MI6 on the instructions of the Royal Family.
 His claims were dismissed by a French judicial investigation and by Operation Paget.
 On 7 April 2008, Lord Justice Baker's inquest into the deaths of Diana and Fayed ended with the jury concluding that they were the victims of an "unlawful killing" by Henri Paul and the drivers of the following vehicles.
 Additional factors were "the impairment of the judgment of the driver of the Mercedes through alcohol" and "the death of the deceased was caused or contributed to by the fact that the deceased was not wearing a seat belt, the fact that the Mercedes struck the pillar in the Alma Tunnel rather than colliding with something else".

 On 17 August 2013, Scotland Yard revealed that they were examining the credibility of information from a source that alleged that Diana was murdered by a member of the British military.